-Death as The Quitter
+Death as The Curator

 At this stage Death is shown riding a white horse and tramples royalty while the bishop pleads for mercy.
 Royalty at the time meant earthly power as represented by the Emperor and Empress so a possible interpretation in psychological terms might be letting go of the ego's limitations and rescuing the spirit.

 In the Curator death is represented by the owls, often portrayed as connecting the material world with that of the spirit.
 They bring messages from the unconscious from which we must extract the gold, here represented as golden apples.
 The owls have absorbed the information accumulated in The Consumer and release only the digestible content.
 The squirrel holds the golden apple that represent his personal value.